-At present, most of the theoretical studies of the interaction of atoms and molecules with external electric (laser) fields assume that the vector potential \vec{A} depends only on time.
-This, of course, results from the dipole approximation.
+At present, most of the theoretical studies of the interaction of atoms and molecules with oscillating electric fields assume that the dipole approximation is valid.
+This means that the vector potential $A(\vec{r},t)$ hardly varies over the characteristic atomic distances, allowing us to neglect the dependence on $\vec{r}$ of $\vec{A}$ .
+In fact, this approximation amounts to neglecting retardation across the atom.
 This approximation is usually extremely good.
-However, in general, $\vec{A}(\vec{r},t)$ depends also on \vec{r} .
-In the present contribution, we take into account this dependence by decomposing $\vec{A}(\vec{r},t)$ in a basis of plane waves $\exp(\pm i(\omega t - \vec{k} \cdot \vec{r}))$ where ω is the photon frequency and \vec{k} its momentum.
-Note that even for one photon transitions, the vector potential (electric field) depends always on the space coordinate.
-However, since $k = \omega/c$, the actual value of k is usually very small so that its effects are expected to manifest only at rather high frequencies.
+However, for very high frequencies, the vector potential may vary significantly over typical atomic distances.
+In these conditions, it is important to take explicitly into account the dependence of A on the position vector $\vec{r}$ .
+This can be achieved by decomposing $A(\vec{r},t)$ in a basis of plane waves $\exp[\pm i(\omega t - \vec{k} \cdot \vec{r})]$ , where $\omega$ is the photon frequency and $\vec{k}$ is its momentum.
+Note that even for very high frequencies, the photon momentum, the norm of which is given by $|\vec{k}| = \omega/c$ , where c is the speed of light, is usually very small.
+We therefore expect its effects to be rather weak.

-To our knowledge, Amusia et al. were the first to consider theoretically one-photon double ionization of helium at non relativistic electron energies while taking into account the nonzero photon momentum in their perturbative calculations [1].
-They found one more process, the so-called "sea-gull" diagram, which contributes to the amplitude.
-This process does occur only if $k \neq 0$.
-In addition, their calculations suggest that the amplitude of the effects is sensitive to the way the helium initial and final state wave functions behave in the cusp region where the interelectron distance tends to zero.
+To our knowledge, Amusia et al. were the first to consider theoretically one-photon double ionization of helium at nonrelativistic electron energies while taking into account the nonzero photon momentum in their perturbative calculations [1].
+They found one more process, the so-called seagull diagram, which contributes to the amplitude.
+This process does occur only if $k \neq 0$ .
+In addition, their calculations suggest that the amplitude of the effects is sensitive to the way the helium initial- and final-state wave functions behave in the cusp region where the interelectron distance tends to zero.
 Unfortunately, at the time their paper was published, the authors could only treat the electron-electron interaction in the final state as a perturbation.
-Recently, Ludlow et al. [2] using their time-dependent close coupling method, found a peak in the quadrupole energy distribution of the escaping electrons at 800 eV photon energy.
-This peak that corresponds to equal energy sharing is a signature of the above process and disappears completely when the photon momentum is zero.
-Later on, evidence of this effect has been found experimentally [3].
+Recently, Ludlow et al. [2], using their time-dependent close-coupling method, found a peak in the quadrupole energy distribution of the escaping electrons at 800-eV photon energy.
+This peak, which corresponds to equal energy sharing, is a signature of the above process and disappears completely when the photon momentum is zero.
+Later, evidence of this effect was found experimentally [3].
+Note that rigorously speaking, the photon momentum is never equal to zero.
+Mathematically, however, k = 0 simply means that the dipole approximation is exact within the present scheme.
+In the following discussions, k = 0 has to be understood in this sense.

-In this contribution, we use the time independent perturbation theory to analyze Amusia's process in the case of linearly and elliptically polarized fields.
+In this paper, we use the time-independent perturbation theory to analyze Amusia's process in the case of linearly and elliptically polarized fields.
 Contrary to Ludlow et al., all multipole interactions are taken into account.
-In addition, our helium initial and final state wave functions satisfy the Kato cusp condition.
-We calculate the triply-differential cross section (TDCS) and try to evaluate accurately the relative importance of the multipole transitions when compared to the dipole ones.
+In addition, our helium initial- and final-state wave functions satisfy the Kato cusp condition.
+We calculate the triply differential cross section (TDCS) and try to evaluate accurately the relative importance of the multipole transitions when compared to the dipole ones.
 Atomic units $\hbar = e = m_e = 1$ are used throughout unless otherwise specified.